MickaelFontes/otgc/README.md

 During the process, you will need to note down some elements:

 * your GCP project ID (it may differ from the name you gave to it)
-* your token's fields (id, secret and associated refresh token)
+* your token's fields (id, secret and refresh token)
 * your Google calendar's ID

 ## Local installation